-Food labels can help you keep track of basic nutrition information—at least for prepared foods and most of the ingredients you use when you cook at home.
+Food labels can help you keep track of basic nutrition information—at least for prepared foods and for many of the ingredients you use when you cook at home.

-For a person with diabetes, one of the most important categories on a food label is the “total carbohydrate” number.
-Your healthcare provider has probably recommended that you limit the number of carbohydrates you eat at each meal to prevent sudden changes in blood glucose levels.
-The total carbohydrate number found on food labels includes sugar, complex carbohydrate, and fiber.
-The American Diabetes Association recommends 45 to 60 grams of total carbs per meal .
+For a person with diabetes, one of the most important numbers on a food label is the “total carbohydrates” number.
+Your healthcare provider has probably recommended a certain number of carbohydrates to eat at each meal (and for between-meal snacks) to manage post-meal blood sugar spikes.
+The total carbohydrates number found on food labels includes sugar, complex carbohydrates, and fiber.
+If you are not sure much to eat, be sure to talk to your dietitian or healthcare provider.
+A general rule of thumb from The American Diabetes Association is between 45 and 60 grams of carbohydrates per meal .

 People who are trying to lose or maintain weight often find it helpful to keep track of how many calories they consume.
-When shopping, comparing calories and nutrients found in similar products might help you decide which to purchase.
-To find out how many calories you need every day, based on your age and activity level, go to http://1.usa.gov/9iEbC4.
-To lose weight at the rate of approximately one pound per week, you need to “drop” 500 calories a day from your total.
+When shopping, comparing calories and serving sizes of similar products might help you decide which one to purchase.
+To find out how many calories you need every day, based on your age and activity level, view this National Institutes of Health chart.

 A food label will tell you how much total fat the food contains.
-The listing includes both monounsaturated and polyunsaturated fats (the “healthy” fats) plus saturated and trans fats (the “unhealthy” fats).
-Even though your body needs some healthy fats, it is still important to pay close attention to how much you are eating every day.
+Saturated fats and trans fats are listed under the food’s total fat content; limiting saturated fat and avoiding trans fats is good for heart health.
 The American Diabetes Association recommends that people with diabetes eat less than 15 grams of saturated fat a day.

-Sodium doesn’t affect blood glucose levels but it does affect blood pressure.
-And since as many as two out of three people with diabetes also have high blood pressure your healthcare provider may recommend that you limit your sodium intake.
-The American Diabetes Association recommends choosing foods with less than 400 mg of sodium per serving.
+Sodium doesn’t affect blood glucose levels, but it may affect blood pressure.
+And since as many as two out of three people with diabetes also have high blood pressure, your healthcare provider may recommend that you limit your sodium intake.
+For people with high blood pressure and diabetes, the American Diabetes Association recommends limiting your sodium intake to 1,500 milligrams mg or less per day.
+For foods to be described as “low sodium,” on their labels, they must have less than 140 mg of sodium per serving.